Aerial bombing of cities: European Theatre

 British bombing policy evolved during the war.
 In the beginning, the RAF was forbidden to attack urban targets in Germany due to the risk of accidental civilian casualties.
 Following a German attack on military targets in the Orkney Islands on 16 March 1940 that killed a civilian, the RAF mounted an attack on the seaplane base on the island of Sylt.
 The RAF began attacking transport targets west of the Rhine on the night of 10 May following the German invasion of the Low Countries, and military targets in the rest of Germany after the bombing of Rotterdam.
 On 9 September 1940 RAF crews were instructed that due to the "indiscriminate" nature of German bombing, if they failed to find their assigned targets they were to attack targets of opportunity rather than bring their bombs home.
-On the 15/16 December the RAF carried out its first area bombing attack (destroying 45% of the city of Mannheim), officially in response to the raid on Coventry.
+On the 15–16 December the RAF carried out its first area bombing attack (destroying 45% of the city of Mannheim), officially in response to the raid on Coventry.

 In 1942, the goals of the British attacks were defined: the primary goal was the so-called "morale bombing", to weaken the will of the civil population to resist.
 Following this directive intensive bombing of highly populated city centers and working class quarters started.
 On 30 May 1942, the RAF Bomber Command launched the first "1,000 bomber raid" when 1,046 aircraft bombed Cologne in Operation Millennium, dropping over 2,000 tons of high explosive and incendiaries on the medieval town and burning it from end to end.
-411 civilians and 85 combatants were killed, more than 130,000 had to leave the city.
+As a result of the bombing, more than 130,000 had to leave the city and 495 people were killed (411 civilians, 85 combatants).

 Two further 1,000 bomber raids were executed over Essen and Bremen, but to less effect than the destruction at Cologne.
 The effects of the massive raids using a combination of blockbuster bombs and incendiaries created firestorms in some cities.
-The most extreme examples were caused by the bombing of Hamburg in Operation Gomorrah (45,000 dead), and the bombings of Kassel (10,000 dead), Darmstadt (12,500 dead), Pforzheim (21,200 dead), Swinemuende (23,000 dead), and Dresden (25,000 dead).
+The most extreme examples were caused by the bombings of Hamburg in Operation Gomorrah (45,000 killed), Dresden (25,000 killed), Kassel (10,000 killed), Darmstadt (12,500 killed), Pforzheim (21,200 killed), and Swinemuende (23,000 killed).

 The Allies also bombed urban areas in the other countries, including occupied France (Caen) and the major industrial cities of northern Italy, like Milan and Turin.
 Some cities were bombed at the different times by the Luftwaffe and the Allies, for example Belgrade in Yugoslavia and Bucharest in Romania.